-Inhalation of the vapours produced should be avoided as far as possible.
-However, you should know that direct skin contact with the resin is significantly more harmful to health than the vapours.
-In the meantime, some casting resins are at least partially made from natural ingredients.
-Nevertheless, even these are toxic when they are in a liquid state.
+Inhalation of the vapors produced should be avoided as far as possible.
+However, you should know that direct skin contact with the resin is significantly more harmful to health than the vapors.
+Even though some casting resins are at least partially made from natural ingredients, even these are nevertheless toxic when they are in a liquid state.
 Caution is required especially with the following ingredients:

-There has been a lot of conjecture about using epoxy resin for items relating to food.
-But is it so?
+There has been a lot of speculation about using epoxy resin for items relating to food.
+But is it true?
 Well, there is a possibility that the chemical compound the resin is made of works well with food.

-Specifically, the hardener should not contain any kind of amines as they can blend with the food and make it fatal to consume.
-Though there are a lot of options besides the hardener itself, you should be careful while using it to do away with the formation of carcinogenic or mutagenic compounds.
+Specifically, the hardener should not contain any kind of amines as they can contaminate the food and make it fatal to consume.
+Though there are a lot of options besides the hardener itself, you should be careful while using it to prevent the formation of carcinogenic or mutagenic compounds.
 Since the use of such hardeners is already prohibited, to your relief, you have the option of choosing aliphatic and cycloaliphatic hardeners for food safe epoxy.

 The main problem when it comes to epoxy is the presence of bisphenol of A-type and B-type.
 The presence of bisphenol A (BPA) in the epoxy is to increase the quality of curing.
-BPA is responsible for water pollution largely as it is present in plastic compounds that are thrown into the water bodies.
+BPA is largely responsible for water pollution, as it is present in plastic compounds that are thrown into water bodies.

-It has been found that BPA at minute levels can be used, and that does not harm the body.
-Though many manufacturers have come forward in this initiative by announcing products that eliminate its existence, that is not a need considering normal human consumption of the chemical.
+It has been found that BPA at minute levels can be used, and that it does not harm the body.
+Though many manufacturers have come forward in this initiative by announcing products that do not contain it, that is not vital considering normal human consumption of the chemical.
 The research has shown that almost all humans are exposed to it and consume it in some form, but how it affects the body in the long-term has not been confirmed yet.

-The Food and Drug Administration has confirmed that BPA can be used at lower levels, but due to the skepticism and possibility of high toxicity, in the long run, it is not left behind as of now.
-There is still a lot of review and research which is being conducted in this regard though the previous research has shown clearly that since the use of bisphenol A in plastics and resins, it is detectable in the human body.
+The Food and Drug Administration has confirmed that BPA can be used at lower levels, but due to the skepticism and possibility of high toxicity, in the long run, it is not banned currently.
+There is still a lot of review and research which is being conducted in this regard.
+Previous research though has shown clearly that, since the start of using bisphenol A in plastics and resins, it is detectable in the human body.